Initial Semantics for Reduction Rules: Abstract

 \section{Abstract}

 We give an algebraic characterization of the syntax and operational semantics of a class of simply--typed languages, such as the language $\PCF$: we characterize simply--typed syntax with variable binding and equipped with reduction rules via a universal property, namely as the initial object of some category of models.
-For this purpose, we employ techniques developed in two previous works: \textcite{ahrens_ext_init} models syntactic translations between languages \emph{over different sets of types} as initial morphisms in a category of models. \textcite{ahrens_relmonads} characterizes untyped syntax \emph{with reduction rules} as initial object in a category of models.
-In the present work, we show that those techniques are modular enough to be combined: we thus characterize simply--typed syntax with reduction rules as initial object in a category.
-The universal property yields an operator which allows to specify translations --- that are semantically faithful by construction --- between languages over possibly different sets of types.
+For this purpose, we employ techniques developed in two previous works: in the first work we model syntactic translations between languages \emph{over different sets of types} as initial morphisms in a category of models.
+In the second work we characterize untyped syntax \emph{with reduction rules} as initial object in a category of models.
+In the present work, we combine the techniques used earlier in order to characterize simply--typed syntax with reduction rules as initial object in a category.
+The universal property yields an operator which allows to specify translations---that are semantically faithful by construction--- between languages over possibly different sets of types.

-We specify a language by a \emph{2--signature}, that is, a signature on two levels: the \emph{syntactic} level specifies the types and terms of the language, and associates a type to each term.
-The \emph{semantic} level specifies, through \emph{inequations}, reduction rules on the terms of the language.
-To any given 2--signature we associate a category of models.
-We prove that this category has an initial object, which integrates the types and terms freely generated by the 2--signature, and the reduction relation on those terms generated by its inequations.
-We call this object the \emph{(programming) language generated by the 2--signature}.
+As an example, we upgrade a translation from $\PCF$ to the untyped lambda calculus, given in previous work, to account for reduction in the source and target.
+Specifically, we specify a reduction semantics in the source and target language through suitable rules.
+By equipping the untyped lambda calculus with the structure of a model of $\PCF$, initiality yields a translation from $\PCF$ to the lambda calculus, that is faithful with respect to the reduction semantics specified by the rules.

 This paper is an extended version of an article published in the proceedings of WoLLIC 2012.